darkphoenix17/AutoTagSystem/README.md

   - Use F1 Score metric for evaluation
   - Build model with deep learning
     - Use Keras Tokenizer and Pad Sequence to create input sequence
-    - Using Keras models Sequential, Load Model
+    - Using Load Model,Keras models Sequential
     - keras layers Embedding, Dropout, Conv1d, GlobalMaxPool1d, Dense
   - Create a inference Function to test for new data